I-amBob/hexapawn-ai/README.md

 - Python3 (https://www.python.org/downloads/release/python-373/ is the latest version at the time of writing)
 - A computer
 - A chess board(only 9 squares used) or a DIY solution

+### If you want to edit and repost the project, please keep the credits